Call for Student Proposals: Interdisciplinary Publications on Cities and Urban Life

 Please visit the Global Urban Humanities Publications Page to see past examples of publications we have funded.
 The two student publications previously funded by this grant are Participatory Urbanisms and Urban Pilgrimage.
 The Urban Humanity special issue of BOOM magazine gives an introduction to the Global Urban Humanities approach to cities.

 Proposals should include a description of the publication editorial team, the tentative title of the publication, keywords, and potential authors (identifying their home department) and a description of organization, themes, and topics.
 The editors must be UC Berkeley graduate students, but contributing authors may come from UC Berkeley or other institutions.
-Please also briefly outline the proposed process for the peer-review of contributions and whether articles will be available via JSTOR, etc. New publications are generally preferred to special issues of existing journals, though special issues will be considered if they significantly broaden the existing scope or approach of the publication.
+Please also briefly outline the proposed process for disseminating the call for papers, for the peer review of contributions, and whether articles will be available via JSTOR, etc. New publications are generally preferred to special issues of existing journals, though special issues will be considered if they significantly broaden the existing scope or approach of the publication.
 In any case, any potential for collaboration or links with existing student publications should be described.
 A budget and timeline with key tasks and milestones should be included.

 Proposals will be evaluated on the basis of the strength of concept, clarity of the draft call for papers, potential for increasing understanding of cities and urban life, potential for increasing communication and sharing of theories and methods across disciplines, and the capacity of the team for managing the production and distribution of a publication.

 Current UC Berkeley students in master’s and PhD programs at the College of Environmental Design, the Arts & Humanities Division, and the interpretive social sciences.
-If you will graduate as soon as Spring 2018 you must consult with Susan Moffat before submitting.
+Project teams where both members will be enrolled at least through Spring 2019 are strongly preferred.
+At least one team member must be enrolled through Spring 2019, and if you will not both be in residence at UC Berkeley for the entire editing and production period you must explain how you will complete the necessary tasks.
 Publications focusing on strong humanities and environmental design content will be favored.
 Each team must include one student from CED and one from the College of Letters & Science.
 Faculty advisors do not need to come from the students’ home department but must come from these Colleges.
 Any requests for exceptions should be made in advance of application.

 Student stipends: $5,000 each for two students, one from the College of Environmental Design and one from the College of Letters & Science.
 Faculty grants: $500 each for two faculty members, one from the College of Environmental Design and one from the College of Letters & Science.
 These faculty members will contribute papers or essays to the publication and advise the student team.